eneko/mooml/README.md

 ﻿Mooml
 ===========

-Mooml is a port of Jaml.
-It let's you build html from Javascript using a very nice and clean templating system.
+Mooml is a javascript templating engine that let's you build html from Javascript using a very nice and clean syntax taking advantage of the power of Mootools.
-**Mooml creates the dom elements** in the template, returning a single element if the template has one root or an array of elements if there are multiple roots.
+**Mooml creates the actual dom elements** in the template, returning a single element if the template has one root or an array of elements if there are multiple roots.

 ![Screenshot](http://github.com/eneko/mooml/raw/master/screenshot.jpg)